 Guest Lecture at Middlesex University Mauritius

 The 20th of November 2018, I gave a guest lecture at Middlesex University Mauritius.
-I was invited to speak about my experiences working as a freelance consultant in the field of human rights.
+I was invited to speak about my experiences working as an independent consultant in the field of human rights.
 The aim was to give law students, both at the bachelor and master level, examples of the many diverse employment possibilities in the legal field.

 During the lecture, I shared with students – who came from different countries in Africa – my personal experiences, including the decisions I made in the past 10 years in relation to my career.
 I started the journey when I was a bachelor student International and European Law at Tilburg University in the Netherlands.
 I explained why I choose this bachelor programme and how I came to the decision to enroll for the Master International Public Law with a focus on Human Rights Law.
 Students explained that they had followed some courses on human rights law, but in relation to Master Programmes, the only option they have at Middlesex University Mauritius is to enroll in the Master International Business Law.
 Nevertheless, they were very much interested in human rights law.